0nn0/website-development-questionnaire/README.md

+# Web Development Questionnaire
 The web development questionnaire is a list of questions that can be used when kicking off the development of a website.
 It's meant as a guideline or checklist and can be used as a foundation on which to base your proposal.

+## ⚡️ Contribute
+Do you have suggestions on how to further improve the questionnaire?
+Please create an issue [here](web-development-questionnaire) and submit your feedback.

 ## 🔖 Questionnaire